The Election That Broke an Inheritance

 Popularity, Then Drift

+I lived in Mid Wales during these years, and I remember clearly how popular Öpik was at the outset.
+He was regarded as approachable, energetic, and locally attentive.
 He also carried a narrative of resilience.
-In 1998 he survived a catastrophic paragliding accident in the constituency, suffering severe injuries, including multiple fractures and lasting facial damage. (source 11) For a time, that story reinforced his rootedness and seriousness.
+In 1998 he survived a devastating paragliding accident in the constituency, suffering serious injuries, including multiple fractures and lasting facial damage. (source 11) For a time, that story reinforced his rootedness and seriousness.

 Over time, however, his public image increasingly drifted into a celebrity register.
 Media attention, and tabloid framing of his personal life, became central to his national persona. (source 2)